How 'incredible' Torreira went from Arsenal's missing link to midfield misfit | Goal.com

 Just over a month later, Torreira was starring on the biggest stage once again, this time against Tottenham in the north London derby.

-Again, the Uruguayan was everywhere – even popping up in the Spurs penalty area late on to thump home his first Arsenal goal to put the seal on a memorable 4-2 win.
+Again, the South American was everywhere – even popping up in the Spurs penalty area late on to thump home his first Arsenal goal to put the seal on a memorable 4-2 win.

 “It was the best all-round midfield display I have seen in an Arsenal shirt since Patrick Vieira and Gilberto Silva used to run the show,” Martin Keown gushed after the game.